wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 1. Click the "Download" button.
 2. Go to your WordPress admin panel, open the Plugins menu on the left main menu and click "Add New".
 3. Click upload on the top page menu.
-4. Choose the "WiziApp - Mobile Adaptive Themes, Native Android & iPhone Apps (WooCommerce & BuddyPress compatible)" plugin and click "Install Now".
+4. Choose the "WiziApp - Adaptive Mobile Themes, Native Android & iPhone Apps (WooCommerce & BuddyPress compatible)" plugin and click "Install Now".
 5. Click "Activate Plugin".
 6. Click the WiziApp button on the left main menu to start creating your own mobile App.

 == Frequently Asked Questions ==

 = What is the WiziApp plugin? =
 - Wiziapp is a plugin which enables you to get a real mobile theme for your Wordpress site with the most advanced mobile user experience.
-You can choose your mobile Adaptive theme from our new themes directory and keep your desktop theme intact.
+You can choose your adaptive mobile theme from our new themes directory and keep your desktop theme intact.
 - You can choose your mobile theme from our new themes directory and keep your desktop theme intact.
 - You can create your own Native Android & iPhone App, publish it to the Google Play Store & the Apple Appstore and notify your Android App's users about new content by sending push notifications directly to their mobile devices.

-= What is a mobile adaptive web design? =
+= What is a adaptive mobile web design? =
 - Adaptive websites are designed to respond and adapt to different screen sizes using responsive techniques, and to adapt to different User requirements based on different device capabilities.
 - With adaptive delivery, the server hosting the website detects the devices making requests to it, and uses this information to deliver different batches of HTML and CSS code based on the characteristics of the device that have been detected.
 - Adaptive web design, enables you to deliver the best possible User experience to the widest possible audience.
 This means that functionalities can be catered for in the most User friendly way, depending on the particular device being used to access your website.